jonathanmdevelops/python-steganalysis/README.md

 # python-steganalysis
-Performs statistical steganalysis on a set of images, using the RQP algorithm.
+Python scripts to perform statistical steganalysis on a given set of images.